Attraction of the Week: La Jolla Cove in San Diego

 Scuba diving, snorkeling, and kayaking are popular here due to the calmness of the water and abundance of colorful marine species.
 It’s also a popular swimming spot in the summer months.
 However, if you visit early in the morning, you will be able to enjoy the entire beach to yourself, thus making this the best time for photography, relaxation, and beach combing.

-Sea lions and seals can be seen swimming or relaxing/sunning amongst the rocks.
+You can often see sea lions and seals swimming close by or relaxing/sunning amongst the rocks.
 Many times they will come out to the beach and lie around in an attempt to warm up.

 Another fun activity unique to the area is collecting seaglass.
-Colorful seaglass pieces are nature’s made gems: piece of broken glass which have been tumbled over and over again until they eventually become the smooth gem like stones which you find scatted about the shores of rocky coast beaches.
+Colorful seaglass pieces are nature’s made gems: pieces of broken glass which have been tumbled over and over again until they eventually become the smooth gem-like stones which you find scattered about the shores of rocky coast beaches.
 It’s amazing that what once used to be something as simple as a broken beer bottle has been turned into a beautiful jewel, created by the hands of nature and time.